 Bonds and Base Metals Are Signaling Future Inflation

 The yield on the benchmark 10-year Treasury note spiked from 1.9% on Election Day to as high as 2.5% by Christmas.
 For the bond market to move that far that fast is unusual.
-In fact, it was the sharpest yield surge in 15 years.
+It was the sharpest yield surge in 15 years.

 What may be worrying the bond market is the potential for the government’s borrowing needs to grow under the Trump presidency.
 Rising debt means rising credit risk and inflation risk, which means higher bond yields.